 Its tendon combines with all the medial margin of tendo calcaneus and fit into the middle 1/3rd of the posterior surface of the calcaneum medial to the connection of tendo calcaneus.

 The long slim tendon of plantaris is easily mistaken by the very first year medical students for a nerve; thus, it’s frequently called freshman’s nerve.

 Tendon grafting: The plantaris is a vestigial muscle in human beings and is absent in 5-10% of individuals.
-It’s trivial job either as flexor of the knee or as plantar flexor of the ankle; thus, the tendon of plantaris is utilized for grafting (example, reconstructive surgery of the tendons of the hand).
+It’s trivial job either as flexor of the knee or as plantar flexor of the ankle; thus, the tendon of plantaris is utilised for grafting (example, reconstructive surgery of the tendons of the hand).

 There are four muscles in the deep posterior compartment of the leg – the popliteus, ﬂexor hallucis longus, flexor digitorum longus, and tibialis posterior.
 The popliteus muscle acts on the knee, whereas the other three muscles act mainly on the foot.

 Origin, insertion, Nerve Supply, and Actions of the deep muscles of the back of the leg.

 It’s a thin, flat, triangular muscle, which forms the inferior part of the floor of the popliteal fossa.